fluent-plugins-nursery/fluent-plugin-stats/README.md

 - store_file

-    Store internal data into file on shutdown, and load on starting.
+    Store internal data into a file of the given path on shutdown, and load on starting.

 ## ChangeLog